 - Ask for help – it works.
 It took a whole team of volunteers to fill the eggs.
 All it took was asking for help.
 (We aren’t marketing super heroes alone.
 We need to collaborate with sales, IT, operations, etc.)

 Now that the event has passed.
 I’ve learned another valuable lesson.
 The genuine smile on my child’s face after the hunt.
 They have a satisfied customer.
 She’s told her friends, family, and, most importantly, her baby dolls.
+Also learned to use custom enamel pins to promote my business in an creative way.

 I’m a marketing guy focused on “purpose-driven” marketing.
 I’ve helped non-profits, associations, healthcare consulting firms, and others who want their story heard.
 Hire me, get a project quote, or find out more at www.bringtheswain.com